-Sarossa Plc ('Sarossa' or 'the Company') performed well during the year to 30 June 2020 recording a gross investment return of £8.40 million and a net profit after tax of £7.79 million compared to a loss after tax of £3.26 million in the previous year.
+Sarossa Plc ('Sarossa' or 'the Company') had another good year to 30 June 2021 recording a gross investment return of £8.94 million and a net profit after tax of £7.89 million in line with the profit of £7.79 million in the previous year.

-The profit for the year included unrealised gains of £7.90 million on the value of portfolio investments, coupled with realised investment gains of £0.34 million and dividend income of £0.51 million (2019: total investment losses of £(2.95) million and dividends of £0.31 million).
-Administrative expenses for the year amounted to £0.61 million (2018: administrative expenses of £0.62 million).
+The profit for the year included unrealised gains of £7.80 million on the value of portfolio investments, coupled with realised investment gains of £0.95 million and dividend and other income of £0.14 million (2020: unrealised gains of £7.90 million, realised investment gains of £0.34 million and dividend income of £0.15 million).
+Administrative expenses for the year amounted to £1.05 million (2020: administrative expenses of £0.61 million).

-A significant element of the Company's unrealised investment gains in the year is attributable to our Silence Therapeutics Plc investment following positive news in March 2020 of a strategic collaboration between that company and AstraZeneca.
+A significant element of the Company's unrealised investment gains in the year is again attributable to our Silence Therapeutics Plc investment which continues to announce positive news in relation to its wholly owned novel short interfering ribonucleic acid (siRNA) therapeutics programs and its partnered pipeline with Mallinckrodt and AstraZeneca.

-During the year, the Company spent £5.61 million on additional portfolio investments and realised proceeds of £5.62 million from the sale of portfolio investments.
-The Company holds currently 9 portfolio investments, all of which are quoted, and for which the carrying value at 30 June 2020 was £19.08 million (30 June 2019: £10.84 million represented by 7 quoted holdings).
+During the year, the Company spent £1.60 million on additional portfolio investments and realised proceeds of £2.62 million from the sale of portfolio investments.
+The Company holds currently 9 portfolio investments, all of which are quoted, and for which the carrying value at 30 June 2021 was £26.82 million (30 June 2020: £19.08 million represented by 9 quoted holdings).

-Cash balances at 30 June 2020 amounted to £0.21 million (30 June 2019: £0.66 million).
+Cash balances at 30 June 2021 amounted to £0.76 million (30 June 2020: to £0.21 million).

-Net assets attributable to holders of Sarossa at 30 June 2020 were £19.29 million (equivalent to £482.63 per share) compared with £11.50 million (equivalent to £287.670 per share) at the previous year end.
-The increase in net assets per share reflects the profit of £7.79 million recorded for the year.
+Net assets attributable to holders of Sarossa at 30 June 2021 were £27.18 million (equivalent to £680.10 per share) compared with £19.29 million (equivalent to £482.63 per share) at the previous year end.
+The increase in net assets per share reflects the profit of £7.89 million recorded for the year.